ahmedelserafy7/Pagie/README.md

 ## Usage

-1. First thing first, all you have to do is to import it:
+1. First things first, all you have to do is to import it:

 ```swift
 import Pagie